Governance and ethics

 • shareholder alignment through director share ownership requirements

-The Board also oversees our sustainability agenda – refer to our sustainability governance model
+The Board also oversees our sustainability agenda – refer to our sustainability governance model.

 We expect everyone2 representing Sun Life to behave responsibly.
 And we expect them to take accountability for their actions and comply with applicable laws wherever we operate.
 It’s not just about following rules and policies.
-It’s about doing the right thing and empowering our people to model an ethical culture.
+It’s about doing the right thing and empowering our people to maintain an ethical culture.

 We have a robust framework of controls, policies and programs to support the Code and to prevent and detect all forms of corruption.
 These elements help us meet legal and regulatory requirements and protect our business, employees and Clients.